Fantaso/agrimodule-smart-system/README.md

 ## Agrimodule Smart System

-It is a crop monitoring system that helps small farmers reduce resources use in their farm's operation.
+It is a crop monitoring system that helps small farmers reduce resources used in their farm's operation.